Test Code LAB5335 TROPONIN I, HIGH SENSITIVITY

 Clinical Information

-High tissue specificity of cTnI, however, should not be confused with the specificity for the mechanism of injury (e.g., MI versus myocarditis).
-When an increased value for cTnI is encountered in the absence of evidence of myocardial ischemia, other etiologies for cardiac damage should be considered.
+High tissue specificity of cTnI, however, should not be confused with specificity for the mechanism of injury e.g., MI versus myocarditis.
+When increased cTnI values are encountered (e.g., exceeding the 99th percentile of a reference control population) in the absence of evidence of myocardial ischemia, other etiologies for cardiac damage should be considered.
 Elevated troponin levels may be indicative of myocardial injury associated with heart failure, renal failure, chronic renal disease, myocarditis, arrhythmias, pulmonary embolism, or other clinical conditions.